Taking a trip to France? There are a handful of extremely useful French phrases for travelers that you should know.

-Are you soon to be heading to France with little knowledge of French?
-Many French speak English; it is even a required subject in high school.
-But not all the people you meet in France will feel comfortable speaking English, especially if their studies took them in another direction.
+Many French speak English; it’s even a required subject in high school.
+But not all the people you meet in France will feel comfortable speaking English.
 Some may not remember enough English to hold a conversation.

 So how can you be prepared?
 Be sure to practice and take with you some basic but helpful French phrases for travelers that will help you find your way around France.